 NEWLIN: We loved it in Paris.
 We lived right in Paris.
 We lived in the 16th.
 We would have rather lived on the Left Bank somewhere, but we had these three kids.
 We had to have a biggish apartment.
 The easiest place to find biggish apartments is in the very bourgeois 16th.
 We early on found quite a good jeune fille au pair who stayed with us the whole time and in fact came back to Washington with us, which had several implications.
 Of course, she didn't speak any English, so it meant that the kids all learned French very quickly.
 French became the first language of all three of them.
 Our oldest son learned to read first in French.
 My wife and I just loved living in Paris.
 We had gone to the University of Grenoble in the winter of '55'-56, part of our extended honeymoon.
 We had gotten to know a lot of young French people there.
 They were back in Paris when we came back, working in junior jobs in the various ministries.
 Very shortly after I started working with Reinstein, I gave a cocktail party.
+I say I, but of course Louisa was the one who did all the planning, and in fact she was the driving force behind this one.
+She was the one who saw the Grenoble gang could be a big asset and we should capitalize on it.
+Of course she was right.
+We were all in the same boat.
+Meeting new people and filling up our Rolodexes.
+The people we invited, had us back.
+We met their friends and invited them - the ones we liked.
+An on it went.
+The first Grenoble drinks party was the first step.

 We invited all these people.
 Maybe we had been there four months.
-We were well settled into our apartment and this was our first big function.
+We were well settled into our apartment.
+Louisa's hand of course.
+She had fixed up the apartment so it was really a lovely place to live and to entertain in.
+This was our first big function.
 I sent Reinstein a list of the people who were coming.
 I gave a little squib on who they were or who their daddies were.
 I put them in context.
 He was quite flabbergasted.
 He said, "Newlin, what is this?
-You have just come."
+You have just come How come you have connections to all these powerful families?"
 Well, I explained that it was just the Grenoble mafia.
-It turned out that those people who we knew in Grenoble all had come back and their daddies had been interesting people or they now were doing interesting things.
+It turned out that those people who we knew in Grenoble all had come back and their daddies had been interesting people or my generation now were doing interesting things.
 It had nothing to do with my having worked very fast in my first four months in Paris.
-It was just that we had kept in touch with these people.
-They were there and we had picked back up with them.
-But we had a lovely time in Paris.
+It was just that we had made some great friends in Grenoble, had kept up with them, and now had picked back up with them.
+We had a lovely time in Paris.